JoseBritto/blog/_posts/2023-12-16-the-wizards-behind-file-types.md

 ---
 layout: post
-title: The wizards behind file types
+title: The magic spells behind file types
 date: 2023-12-16 1:30 -0500
 image: /assets/img/wizard.png
+categories: ['Exploration', 'How stuff works']
+tags: ['behind the scenes']
 ---

 We all know that file extensions are supposed to identify file types.
 But how many of you know that in most cases they